 Corkscrew Regional Ecosystem Watershed (CREW)

-Three hiking trail systems provide a variety of recreational opportunities for all ages.
-They are the CREW Marsh Trails, the CREW Cypress Dome Trails and the Bird Rookery Swamp Trails and the CREW Flint Pen Strand Hiking Trails (including the Billy G. Cobb Memorial Trail).
+Four hiking trail systems provide a variety of recreational opportunities for all ages.
+They are the CREW Marsh Trails, the CREW Cypress Dome Trails, the Bird Rookery Swamp Trails and the CREW Flint Pen Strand Hiking Trails (including the Billy G. Cobb Memorial Trail).

 The CREW Marsh Trails (Gate 1)

 At the CREW Marsh Trails, five miles of interconnected loops lead you through the open pine flatwoods, past seasonal ponds, sawgrass marshes and over shady oak hammocks.
 There are two boardwalks to help keep your feet dry and an observation tower so you can get a bird's eye view of the 5,000-acre Corkscrew marsh.
 At the Marsh Trails you can hike, geocache, bird, walk your dog on a leash and enjoy nature in a quiet setting.
 There is a primitive tent camping site 1.5 miles from Gate 3 near the Marsh Trails where you can camp with a Special Use License (SUL) from the SFWMD.

 Travel I-75 to exit 123 (Corkscrew Road).
 Travel 18 miles east on Corkscrew Road You will pass the Cypress Dome Trails.
 Go another 4 miles and you will see the CREW Marsh Trails on your right.
 Look for the brown trailhead signs.